jboss-switchyard/quickstarts/camel-ftp-binding/Readme.md

     user: camel
     password: isMyFriend
 ```
+2. Start JBoss AS 7 in standalone-full mode:

+        ${AS}/bin/standalone.sh --server-config=standalone-full.xml

-2. Build the quickstart:
+3. Build and deploy the quickstart

-        mvn clean install -Dmaven.test.skip=true
+        mvn install -Pdeploy -DskipTests=true

     Tests should be skipped after parameter change because embedded server have hardcoded username and password.

-3. Start JBoss AS 7 in standalone-full mode:

-        ${AS}/bin/standalone.sh --server-config=standalone-full.xml

-4. Deploy the quickstart

-        mvn jboss-as:deploy

-5. Create file on ftp server using a standalone FTP client
+4. Create file on ftp server using a standalone FTP client

-6. Check the server console for output from the service.
+5. Check the server console for output from the service.

+6. Undeploy the quickstart:

+        mvn clean -Pdeploy

 ## Further Reading